-Down a vast broad river, I travel on a boat.
-A giant structure sits on the centre of this vessel; a tower packed with humans.
-I am on the top deck looking out with my daughter.
-We can see into the banks.
+I travel on a boat, down a vast broad river.
+A structure sits on the centre of this vessel; a tower of humans.
+I’m on the deck looking out.
+A hand slips into mine.
+I look down.
+There stands a little girl.
+I guess she’s my daughter.
+We see the banks.
 Fallen trees.
-Concrete blocks cut into wasting, precarious soil.
-Skeletons structures of modern builds suffocate what might have been forests and meadows.
-Each turn of the river I hope to see some form of life, but instead broken hillsides and dead skies come twisting into view.
-All dead.
-But we are doing OK, I am told, cruising down the River of Life in our tower.
+Concrete blocks cutting into wasted and precarious soil.
+Skeletons of business parks suffocate what was once forests and meadows.
+At each turn of the river I hope to see some form of life, but instead more rubble and grey skies twist into view.
+It is a dead land.
 Then I hear a crash.
-I look back.
+We look back.
 A landslide far behind.
 A vast clod of earth rolls down, forming a giant pellet before it hits the water.
 Tornado-like it hurtles at speed in our direction.
-In the tower, they say don't worry, we are in our boat and all is well.
-But the earth hits us with force.
-A conscious force.
-Our tower violently shakes.
+A call to the others but in the tower they say ‘we are doing OK, tucked up here, cruising down the River of Life‘.
+But the earth has its own idea.
+It hits us with conscious force.
+Everything shakes.
 My daughter turns to me – what now?

 Then I woke up.